SPROUT-MITLL/sprout/docs/documentation/assembly.md

 <img src="{{ site.github_raw }}/SPROUT_Design/Documentation/Images/Assembly/qb3_connectors_pinouts.png" width="500" class="center-img"/>
 <img src="{{ site.github_raw }}/SPROUT_Design/Documentation/Images/Assembly/qb3_connectors.png" width="500" class="center-img"/>

-6. Solder one end of 2 - 22 AWG stranded wires (~12 inched long each) to the solenoid terminals (white to DC power +, black to DC power -).
+6. Solder one end of 2 - 22 AWG stranded wires (~12 inches long each) to the solenoid terminals (white to DC power +, black to DC power -).
 Cover wires with braided wire sleeving and insert two heat shrink tubing section of about an inch each.
 On the other end of the wire, crimp the ends and install on a 2-pin JST-HX connector.
 Follow the wiring diagram to have wires in the right order on the connector.
 Use a hot air gun to shrink the tubing.
 <img src="{{ site.github_raw }}/SPROUT_Design/Documentation/Images/Assembly/solenoid_connector.png" width="500" class="center-img"/>

 ---